apache/incubator-retired-quickstep/README.md

     INSERT INTO Weather VALUES (2, '2015-11-1', 60, 50);
     ```

-11. Now we can issue SQL queries such as:
+11. We can now can issue SQL queries such as:
   a.
 Find all weather records for California:
   ```
   SELECT * FROM WEATHER W, City C WHERE C.cid = W.cid AND C.state = 'CA';